Rukhsar8889/ANZeGateway/README.md

-## This is the single file with complete Code of Integration.
+## This is the single file with the complete Code of Integration.
 Simply Download and install in Plugin
 Go to woocommerce and go to Payments
 Enable this by Adding your merchant account details.